 What should Alex do if he’s unsure whether to relinquish his position in LGA?
 He should still donate the shares, while using the $20,000 in cash that he would’ve otherwise donated to repurchase the shares.
 That way, he preserves the $20,000 deductions and dodges $2,700 of capital gains taxes on the $18,000 gain.
 Moreover, his repurchase makes it possible for him to measure any gain or loss on a subsequent sale against the new, higher cost basis of $20,000, not the original one of $2,000.

 That brings us to 2017.
 President Trump is adamant that his top priority is to lower tax rates.
 If he and Congress cut that kind of deal, when would the reduced rates take effect?
 Probably prospectively, beginning with 1040 forms for the 2018 tax year, which will be filed in 2019, a change that could cause Alex’s bracket for 2018 to drop below 35%.

 What to do?
 I recommend Alex accelerate into 2017 donations that he intends to make in 2018.
 But, you might wonder, what difference does it make when he deducts his charitable donations?
 By donating in 2017, Alex garners the tax savings one year sooner—and, as an added bonus, he applies his donation deductions against higher-taxed 2017 income, instead of lower-taxed 2018 income.

-Julian Block writes and practices law in Larchmont, NY, and was formerly with the IRS as a special agent (criminal investigator).
+Julian Block writes and practices law in Larchmont, New York, and was formerly with the IRS as a special agent (criminal investigator).
 His previous articles include Unending Pain and Capital Punishment.
 This piece is excerpted from Julian Block’s Year Round Tax Strategies, available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.